urql-graphql/urql/docs/Populate.md

 }
 ```

-Now consider the following mutation which returns a todo
+Without the `populateExchange` you may write a mutation like the following which returns a newly created todo item:

 ```graphql
 # Without populate